After completing this chapter, students should be able to:

 Identify economic efficiency and its challenges in practical applications.

 Understand the role of shadow prices for economic efficiency in CBA.

 Identify and utilise relevant shadow prices using adjusted observed prices in distorted markets.

 Demonstrate the difference between corrective and distortionary taxes/subsidies.

 The social perspective is harder to implement in CBA.
-Social benefits and social costs are harder to calculate.
+Calculating social benefits and costs can be complex.
 Market prices often do not capture the social benefit and/or social costs associated with production or consumption of a good.
 Therefore, we need to consider:

 1) Impacts on input and output markets (Chapter 6).

 This chapter focuses on how to attain a price for goods and services in markets that are distorted.
 In Chapter 6, we looked at how markets can be used to evaluate costs and benefits involved in an intervention or project through willingness-to-pay and opportunity cost.
-In Chapter 7, we discussed how to initiate the process of predicting and monetising impacts using the available literature and research (benefit value transfers).
-However, we have yet approached determined how deal with market failures and market distortions associated with the CBA projects under consideration.
+In Chapter 7, we discussed how to initiate the process of predicting and monetising impacts using the available literature and research (through benefit value transfers).
+However, we have yet to determine how to address market failures and market distortions associated with CBA projects under consideration.

 Returning to Efficiency